Administration API

 Authentication

-The Administration API supports Basic authentication with a user name and password.
-During deployment, a user “admin” is created with a password specified by the CCC_PLAY_ADMIN_PASSWORD parameter in the c4 configuration.
-After deployment the password for this user can be changed using the ConfD job user_passwd.
+The Administration API supports Basic authentication (BA) with a user name and password.
+When you deploy Exasol, a user “admin” is created with a password specified by the CCC_PLAY_ADMIN_PASSWORD configuration parameter.
+For more information, see Configure c4 for AWS.

 You can create additional users that are able to use the Administration API.
 These users must belong to the exaadm group.
 For more information, see Add Users.

 When using Basic authentication, an authentication token is added to the Authorization header in the HTTP request.
-The token is a base64 encoding of a string in the format USER:PASSWORD containing the credentials of the user that should execute the request.
+The token is a base64 encoding of a string in the format USER_NAME:PASSWORD containing the credentials of the user that should execute the request.
 To generate an authentication token, run the following command:

 IFS= read -p $'user: \n' USER_NAME && IFS= read -s -p $'password: \n' PASSWORD && echo -n $USER_NAME:$PASSWORD | base64